phillipclapham/quasar/README.md

 ### Detailed Overview of Stacking Commands:

 As seen above both commands and modes can be stacked.
-Here are more examples:

 Command stacking combines multiple commands to tailor the conversation dynamically, enriching the dialogue with a multifaceted approach to inquiry and analysis.
-Here are some examples of command stacking that demonstrate how to leverage this capability for deeper insights and more comprehensive exploration:
+Please see prompts/conversaion-catalysts-prompts.md for examples of how to utilize command stacking.

+**NOTE**: When stacking the /@ and /? commands the /@ must always come first.

 #### Example 1: Integrating Depth and Perspective